Efficient evaluation of quantum observables using entangled measurements: Results

 \subsection{Standard error caused by the grouping of Pauli strings}

-McClean et~al.~\cite{McClean2016} discussed covariance effects and, they illustrated that the additional covariance caused by a grouping may require more measurements.
-However, Kandala et~al.~\cite{Kandala2017} numerically verified that the grouping with TPB has less errors than no-grouping does for some molecules.
-Note that the square of the error is in inverse proportion to the number of samples.
-We show mathematically that if the number of samples in each group is in proportion to the size of the group, the standard error of a grouping is smaller than that of no-grouping in Appendix~\ref{sec:error}, where the total numbers of samples for the grouping and no-grouping are same.
+McClean et~al.~\cite{McClean2016} discussed covariance effects and showed that the additional covariance caused as a result of grouping may require more measurements.
+However, Kandala et~al.~\cite{Kandala2017} numerically verified that the grouping with TPB has fewer errors than the no-grouping strategy for some molecules.
+It is noteworthy that the square of the error is in inverse proportion to the number of samples.
+We show mathematically that if the number of samples in each group is in proportion to the size of the group, the standard error of a grouping is smaller than that of no-grouping in Appendix~C of the Supplementary Information, where the total numbers of samples for the grouping and no-grouping strategies are the same.